PuckmanXY/Calculator/README.md

 # Calculator
-A simple calculator with 4 basic operations the graphic interface tool TKinter in Python.
+A simple calculator with 4 basic operations, built with the graphic interface tool TKinter in Python, using the OOP principles.